 Italian strategist Guiseppe Garibaldi and his wife Anita Garibaldi: fought in three wars and had four kids together.

-Isabella I of Castile and Ferdinand II of Aragon.
+Isabella I of Castile and Ferdinand II of Aragon (the two kingdoms that formed what is now Spain).
 Married at 17 despite the opposition of Isabella's brother and king, then went on to win a civil war, finish the Reconquista, discover the Americas and secure Spanish dominance over Italy and the western Mediterranean.
 They also committed a couple of genocides; nobody's perfect.

 George VI and Queen Elizabeth in World War II.
 When someone suggested that the princesses should be evacuated to Canada, the Queen said: "The children won't go without me.
 I won't leave the King.
 And the King will never leave."